 Usually the dough for noodles should be tougher than steamed buns so for 250g flour, I would use around 120g of water.
 The ratio is slightly less than 2:1.
 However this is not a actuate number since different flours have different water-absorbing capacity.
 Usually high gluten flour has a higher water-absorbing capacity.
 So the rule is to add the water little by little and make some adjustment if necessary.

 The toughness of the dough should be harder than steamed buns.
 You may feel difficult in kneading the dough at the very beginning.
-If you are not skilled in dealing with tough dough, reset it for around 10 minutes and then continue kneading until the dough is smooth.
+If you are not skilled in dealing with tough dough, rest it for around 10 minutes and then continue kneading until the dough is smooth.

 If you use egg liquid to replace water partly or completely, then this will be homemade egg noodles.